 How to choose suitable sanitary napkins?

 Firstly, the surface layer should preferably have a cotton net surface with rapid absorption to avoid wet skin surface.
-The funnel type of design is better than the bucket type of design as the discharge absorbed would not back flow easily.
-Some sanitary pads in the market use artificial fiber as the main material for the surface, some women will have allergic problem with artificial fiber.
+The funnel type of design is better than the bucket type of design as the discharge absorbed would not backflow easily.
+Some sanitary pads in the market use artificial fibre as the main material for the surface, some women will have allergic problems with artificial fibre.

-The middle layer should have effective absorption agents that can turn the absorbed liquid discharge into a jelly-like state so that it would not back flow when pressed and would not cause the sticky feeling.
-Avoid to use paper pulp from recycle paper as absorbency agents, Some women with sensitive will feel uncomfortable with such materials.
+The middle layer should have effective absorption agents that can turn the absorbed liquid discharge into a jelly-like state so that it would not backflow when pressed and would not cause a sticky feeling.
+Avoid using paper pulp from recycling paper as absorbency agents, Some women with sensitivity will feel uncomfortable with such materials.

-The underlying layer should be made of air permeable materials to allow diffusion of water molecules in the gaseous state.
+The underlying layer should be made of air-permeable materials to allow the diffusion of water molecules in the gaseous state.
 This would keep away the moist air to effectively reduce the moisture and heat between the sanitary napkins and the body so that there is a dry and refreshed feeling.

 Changing sanitary napkins to avoid troubles

 Due to the special physical characteristics of women, the sanitary napkin is the women’s indispensable ‘friend’ but this friend may bring considerable troubles when it is not treated well.
-For ordinary sanitary napkin used continuously for two hours, its surface may have bacteria numbering up to 107 per square centimeter and this contamination may seriously affect the health of the women.
+For ordinary sanitary napkins used continuously for two hours, their surface may have bacteria numbering up to 107 per square centimetre and this contamination may seriously affect the health of the women.